SAREC-Lab/sUAS-UseCases/usecases/supporting/FlyToDestination.md

    * 4.3 The UAV estimates total battery requirements required and determines whether it can complete the entire mission.
       * 4.3.1 The UAV determines that it has sufficient power to complete the entire mission and the use case continues with steps 7-11.
 	  * 4.3.2 The UAV determines that it lacks sufficient power to complete the entire mission and Exception Use-Case #2 is executed.

+5. In step 7, the UAV is unable to lease the requested airspace after several attempts.
+   * 5.1 The UAV notifies the operator that it was unable to lease airspace for the planned flight.
+   * 5.2 The operator decides how to respond and either:
+      * 5.2.1 Replans the route and the use case continues at step 7.
+      * 5.2.2 Cancels the mission

 [Return to use case list](../../README.md)